Here we will see the difference between N-type and P-type semiconductors. We also see the definition of p type and n type semiconductor. Let see,

 |The electron density is much greater than the hole density.

 ne >> nh

 |The energy level in the semiconductor||The acceptor energy level is close to the valence band and away from the conduction band.||The donor energy level is close to the conduction band and away from the valence band.|

-P-type and n-type semiconductor both are extrinsic semiconductors.
-We can define p-type and n-type semiconductor by their impurities added.
+P-type and n-type semiconductors both are extrinsic semiconductors.
+We can define p-type and n-type semiconductors by their impurities added.

 N-type semiconductor: When pentavalent impurity uses for doping then it creates extra electrons in a semiconductor called n-type semiconductor or donor.
 Examples of pentavalent impurities are phosphorus or arsenic which also called as donor impurities.